mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-To get started, I downloaded all the datasets for Cyclistic's `2023` data:
+To get started, I downloaded all of the datasets for Cyclistic's `2023` data:

 ![Group 1](https://github.com/mauriciolarroque/Bikeshare-Case-Study/assets/172843436/1c2e4a28-1100-4fc0-80bc-13fd9aa52173)

 After the ZIPs were downloaded, I made two separate folders.
-One had the original files for future reference, while the other had the CSVs I would be editing.
+One had the original files for future reference, while the other had the CSVs I would be editing and cleaning.
 > [!NOTE]
 > The data did **not** include information about individual users.
 Each row just represented a bike ride that had taken place, and a column called `member_casual` indicated whether the person who went on that ride was a member or a casual user.
 Thus, I was unable to analyze individual user habits or count the number of members compared to casual riders, which introduced some limitation to the analysis.